ekelen/tarot-api/README.md

 ## 🗞 Updates

+### 2023/05/12

+- **Important** render.com stopped supporting my pretty URL (👎), so the project must be accessed at https://tarot-api-3hv5.onrender.com/.

 ### 2023/12/30

-- **Important** Heroku stopped offering free dynos (👎), so you must replace all references to https://rws-cards-api.herokuapp.com to tarot-api.onrender.com if you are using this API in your app.
+- **Important** Heroku stopped offering free dynos (👎), so you must replace all references to https://rws-cards-api.herokuapp.com to ~tarot-api.onrender.com~ https://tarot-api-3hv5.onrender.com (see May update) if you are using this API in your app.

 ### 2022/06/18